 Excerpt and Photo from thebarentsobserver.com

-Researchers from NGI, the University Centre in Svalbard, MARUM and partners have documented hundreds of methane gas seeps across the fjords around Longyearbyen, in an area previously thought to have very few.
-With Arctic temperatures rising more than seven degrees in 25 years and permafrost increasingly fragmented by taliks, the team is now mapping how a weakening permafrost barrier could open new pathways for methane to escape.
+Researchers from the Norwegian Geotechnical Institute, the University Centre in Svalbard and MARUM have documented hundreds of methane gas flares across the fjords around Longyearbyen, in an area the published literature previously suggested held very few seeps.
+With temperatures in Longyearbyen rising more than seven degrees in 25 years and permafrost increasingly fragmented, the team is now mapping what drives the activity and what it tells us about future methane releases in a warming Arctic.